10 Essential Things To Do In Dunfermline -Scotland’s Ancient Capital

 Never miss a story!
 Sign up to the Scotland’s Stories Newsletter here.

 There have been settlements around Dunfermline for thousands of years, but written records go back to the 11th century.
 The name probably means Fort of the Crooked Water referring to the old castle that sat high above the gorge of Pittencrieff Glen.
-It was King Malcolm Canmore who made the town his royal centre before the idea of Scotland having a fixed capital city really existed.
+It was King Malcolm Canmore who made the town his royal centre for ruling Scotland!

 Dunfermline